 The redesigned 2024-2025 FAFSA opened on December 30, 2023 and is now widely available for students and families to complete.

 All higher education institutions were notified on January 30, 2024 that we will not receive FAFSA data until mid-March 2024.
 We will send email communications when we know more about the timeline for FAFSA processing.

 Applying for financial aid as a graduate student:

 - Submit the Free Application for Federal Student Aid (FAFSA) online at studentaid.gov.

 - As a graduate student, you are considered to be an independent student for financial aid purposes.
 This means that when you complete the FAFSA your Estimated Family Contribution (EFC) is based solely on your financial information, as stated in Higher Education Amendments of 1992.

 - Be sure to include the Radford University school code so that we receive a copy of your FAFSA.
 Radford's School Code: 003732

-- Submit your FAFSA no later than June 30th to be considered for aid prior to the start of each fall semester.
+- Submit your FAFSA as soon as possible, but no later than July 1st to be considered for aid prior to the start of each fall semester.